New Hampshire hopes to clarify unsettled Democratic contest

 “Brothers and sisters, we are making history in this campaign,” Sanders declared at one event in Hudson.

+After New Hampshire, the political spotlight shifts to Nevada, where Democrats will hold caucuses on Feb.
+22. But several candidates, including Warren and Sanders, plan to visit states in the coming days that vote on Super Tuesday, signaling they are in the race for the long haul.

-Associated Press writer Will Weissert in Rochester, N.H., contributed to this report.
+Associated Press writers Will Weissert in Rochester, N.H., and Holly Ramer in Manchester, N.H., contributed to this report.

 Catch up on the 2020 election campaign with AP experts on our weekly politics podcast, “Ground Game.”